rythmsingh03/Book-bazaar/README.md

-# BooksGod
+# BooksBazaar

 ![](./public/booksgod.png)
-**BooksGod** is a Next.js application designed for managing and exploring books.
+**Books-Bazaar** is a Next.js application designed for managing and exploring books.
 It incorporates the latest features and best practices of Next.js 14, providing a comprehensive platform for both readers and authors.

 ## Overview

-Users can log in, search for books, read, and register as authors to write their own books.
-Authors can utilize the provided editor to write, save drafts, and publish.
-It supports book cover uploads, details, and allows paid book purchases for users.
+A full-stack community platform for users to list, browse, and exchange books with cover images, reviews, and user dashboards.
+Built using Next.js, Node.js, Express, MongoDB, and TailwindCSS.

 ## Features